Why Your 1-on-1s Feel Like Dentist Appointments

 This isn't a 1-on-1.
 This is a human API call that returns a JSON blob of task status.
 And you've got an entire ticketing system that does this better.

-What a 1-on-1 Is Actually For
+What is a 1-on-1 actually for?

 Your 1-on-1 is the one recurring meeting where the agenda is yours.
 Not the team's.
 Not the sprint's.
 Not the roadmap's.
 Yours.